 Auto manufacturers and insurance companies are developing and encouraging the use of safety technologies that can significantly improve driving safety.
 Some coverage plans employ telematics devices to track driver habits and reward good practices with reduced rates.

-At Esurance, we offer the DriveSense™ discount program to drivers in Texas, Arkansas, Nebraska, and Iowa.
+At Esurance, we offer the DriveSense™ discount program to drivers in dozens of states.
 DriveSense is a small telematics device that you plug into your car's onboard diagnostics port to gather data about your (and your teen's) driving habits.
-You can use the data gathered to teach your teens about safe-driving.
+You can use the data gathered to teach your teens about safe driving.
 And, as a plus, depending on how (and how often you and your teen drive) you could save as much as 30 percent on your car insurance.

 Adding safety features can also help you qualify for more money-saving discounts.
 Safety features and systems in recent models include: